Online Banking in Finland

 Foreign ID is accepted at Finnish banks

-Many foreigners in Finland have had problems obtaining access to online banking as their foreign ID has been rejected by Finland's banks.
+Some foreigners in Finland have had problems getting online banking as their foreign ID has been rejected by Finland's banks.
 On 22nd July 2014 Finland’s Discrimination Tribunal ruled that banks cannot discriminate against people who only hold identity documents issued by foreign governments.

 National Non-Discrimination and Equality Tribunal of Finland: yvtltk.fi Search "banking"

-All the major banks offer online banking for a very reasonable fee.
-Best of all, for the non-Finns amongst us, the services are offered in English as well as Finnish and Swedish.
+All the major banks offer online banking and apps for Apple iOS and Android.
+Services are offered in English as well as Finnish and Swedish.
 Online banking services are available 24 hours a day, wherever you have Internet access.

 Quick Bank Links

-When you are opening a bank account, make sure you also sign up for the bank's online banking package.
-If you already have an account but you don't have the online banking package, visit your bank's website to find the simplest way of arranging it.
+When you are opening a bank account, also sign up for the bank's online banking package.
+If you already have an account but you don't have online banking, visit your bank's website to arrange it.

 Online Services: Using the System